Puskar-Roy/WebRTC-Basic-implementation/readme.md

 ## About This Project 🌟

-Its a Web RTC Example of p2p
+Its a Simple one way video streaming MERN stack web application.

 ## Architecture of WebRTC 💻